LionelKavit/Text-Mining-Paper/README.md

 # Text-Mining-Paper
-This repository contains a paper based on the sentiment analysis of the candidates' tweets in the 2016 US Presidential elections.
+This repository contains a paper on sentiment analysis of the candidates' tweets in the 2016 US Presidential elections.